Print3M/print3m.github.io/_notes/programming/powershell.md

 _Powershell ISE_ is the Powershell Text Editor most often used to write longer PowerShell scripts.
 Most common extension of PowerShell files is `.ps1`.

 ### 1.2.
 What is a cmdlet?
 Cmdlets (pronounced: command-lets) are native PS commands, not stand-alone executables.
 Cmdlets are collected into **PowerShell modules** that can be loaded on demand.
 They can be written in any compiled .NET language or in the PS scripting language itself.
+Cmdlets return .NET objects.

 > **NOTE**: Cmdlets and their parameters are case-insensitive.
 However, Microsoft generally recommends entering a PowerShell cmdlet (or a parameter) with the first letter of each word capitalized.

 ## 2. Pipeline
 To pass output from one cmdlet to another the pipline is used.
-Instead of passing text, PowerShell passes an object to next cmdlet.
+Instead of passing text, PowerShell passes a .NET object to next cmdlet.
 Object contains methods and properties.
 Objects returned by the last command in a chain are printed out on the screen.

 ```powershell
 # Get members of command's output object